DIY Clipboard Frames

 - ruler or tape measure

-The amount of plywood you need to purchase will depend on the number of frames you want plus the size of your pictures.
+The amount of plywood you need to purchase depends on the number of frames you want and the size of your pictures.

 - 4×6: landscape is 7.5″ wide x 6″ tall and portrait is 5.5″ wide x 8″ tall